jg8610/jg8610.github.io/_posts/2016-06-30-Multi-Task.md

 Alternate training is a good idea when you have two different datasets for each of the different tasks (for example, translating from English to French and English to German).
 By designing a network in this way, you can improve the performance of each of your individual tasks without having to find more task-specific training data.

 Alternate training is the most common situation you'll find yourself in, because there aren't that many datasets that have two or more outputs.
 We'll come on to one example, but the clearest examples are where you want to build hierarchy into your tasks.
-For example, in vision, you might want one of your tasks to predict the rotation of an object, the other what the object would look like if you changes the camera angle.
+For example, in vision, you might want one of your tasks to predict the rotation of an object, the other what the object would look like if you changed the camera angle.
 These two tasks are obviously related - in fact the rotation probably comes before the image generation.

 ### Tips: When is Alternate Training Less Good?

 Alternate training can easily become biased towards a specific task.
 The first way is obvious - if one of your tasks has a far larger dataset than the other, then if you train in proportion to the dataset sizes your shared layer will contain more information about the more significant task.

 The second is less so.
-If you train alternately, the final task your model see will create a bias in the parameters.
-There isn't any obvious way that you can overcome this problem, but it does that mean that in circumstances where you don't have to train alternately, you shouldn't.
+If you train alternately, the final task in your model will create a bias in the parameters.
+There isn't any obvious way that you can overcome this problem, but it does mean that in circumstances where you don't have to train alternately, you shouldn't.

 ## Training at the Same Time - Joint Training